unsuspectingchi/Hopfield-2/README.md

 -- The "output" of the network is the result at termination of the algorithm.
 -- We say that the network has "recalled the pattern as presented" when the original input pattern matches the terminating output of the network.

-We are implementing a single-layer network here, but when there is more than one layer in a neural network, the outputs of neurons in one layer become the inputs for neurons in another layer.